 Many of the plot twists are unbelievably corny, leaving Monroe’s beauty and charisma as the only things that keep the film from completely sinking.
 Despite Monroe’s lively performance, it seems strange that she chose this material as her first venture as a producer — she plays a not-too-bright character, not the role you will expect from someone desperate to find more challenging material.
 The Prince and the Showgirl is a handsomely put together film, but too shallow to completely succeed as a romantic comedy; this film is definitely second-rate Monroe.

 Conclusions & Final Thoughts:

 In retrospect, it is easy to see why The Prince and the Showgirl failed at the box office.
 First, we have the strange paring of Monroe and Olivier — an odd combination that simply doesn’t work.
 There is absolutely no chemistry between the stars, and the spark that should have been generated from this owl-and-pussycat combination is totally absent from the final product.
-If you are a fan of the beautiful Monroe, you don’t want to miss an opportunity to see the actress at her most charming & beautiful.
+However, if you are a fan of the beautiful Monroe, you don’t want to miss an opportunity to see the actress at her most charming and beautiful.
 For the regular movie buff, this is a movie that you will probably want to skip altogether.
-This film would, however, make a fascinating double-feature with the excellent 2011 film, My Week with Marilyn, which revolves around the movie’s behind-the-scenes problems.
-Co-starring David Horne, Sybil Thorndike, and Richard Wattis.
+The film would make a fascinating double-feature with the excellent 2011 film, My Week with Marilyn, which revolves around the movie’s behind-the-scenes problems.
 Color, 115 minutes, Not Rated.